justliam42/MSOE-notes/Classes/CPE 1500/Week 3 - Canonical Boolean equations, Boolean algebra, gate reduction ratios, NAND-NAND circuits.md

 -- 9/15/2023 --

 process (with four outputs)
-1. make the black box diagr
+1. make the black box diagram w/ multiple outputs
+	- the outputs are labled